-Cash has been restricted in the General Fund for court bonds.
-In addition, cash from bond proceeds is restricted in the Capital Improvement fund to be used on capital projects.
+Cash from bond proceeds is restricted in the Capital Improvement fund to be used on capital projects.
 Cash in funds resulting from certain taxes is also presented as restricted cash.
 Cash and investments are restricted in the Proprietary Fund for revenue bond reserves because their use is limited by applicable debt obligation covenants.
 See Note 4 for further information.